 The National Wastewater Drug Monitoring Program (NWDMP) measures the presence of substances in sewerage treatment plants across Australia.
-This includes estimated population-weighted average consumption of fentanyl and oxycodone, although wastewater analysis cannot differentiate between prescribed and illicit use.
+This includes estimated population-weighted average consumption of oxycodone and fentanyl.
+It should be noted that wastewater analysis cannot differentiate between prescribed and illicit use.
 Estimated consumption of oxycodone and fentanyl have plateaued at historically low levels (ACIC 2023).

-Data from Report 15 of the NWDMP indicate that nationally:
+Data from Report 19 of the NWDMP indicate that nationally:

 For state and territory data, see the National Wastewater Drug Monitoring Program reports.

-Data on alcohol and other drug-related ambulance attendances are sourced from the National Ambulance Surveillance System for Alcohol and Other Drug Misuse and Overdose.
-Data for 2020 are currently available for New South Wales, Victoria, Queensland, Tasmania and the Australian Capital Territory It should be noted that some data for Tasmania and the Australian Capital Territory have been suppressed due to low numbers.
+Data on alcohol and other drug-related ambulance attendances are sourced from the National Ambulance Surveillance System (NASS).
+Monthly data for 2021 are currently available for New South Wales, Victoria, Queensland, Tasmania and the Australian Capital Territory It should be noted that some data for Tasmania and the Australian Capital Territory have been suppressed due to low numbers.
 Please see the data quality statement for further information.

-In 2020, multiple drugs were consumed in at least half of ambulance attendances related to benzodiazepines and opioid analgesics.
-For benzodiazepines, this ranged from 52% of attendances in New South Wales and Queensland to 67% of attendances in Tasmania; for opioid analgesics the range was from 73% in New South Wales to 81% in Victoria (Table S1.10).
+In 2021, multiple drugs (excluding alcohol) were involved in at least half of ambulance attendances related to benzodiazepines and opioid analgesics.
+For benzodiazepines, this ranged from 68% of attendances in New South Wales to 75% of attendances in Tasmania; for opioid analgesics the range was from 73% in New South Wales to 81% in Victoria (Table S1.10).

 For related content on non-medical use of pharmaceutical drugs impacts and harms, see also:

-There are a range of short and long-term health, social and economic harms associated with the non-medical use of pharmaceutical drugs (Table PHARMS1).
+There are a range of short- and long-term health, social and economic harms associated with the non-medical use of pharmaceutical drugs (Table PHARMS1).
 People who use opioids for chronic pain are more likely than the general population to use pharmaceutical drugs for non-medical purposes (Currow, Phillips & Clark 2016; Vowels et al. 2015).
 Iatrogenic dependence occurs when patients become dependent on medications that they were medically prescribed for legitimate purposes.
 Iatrogenic dependence is an increasing concern among people living with chronic non-cancer pain.